-The anterior lobe of the hypophysis secretes six major hormones:
+The anterior lobe of the hypophysis secretes six important hormones:

-- Growth hormone, which regulates growth and physical development and has important effects on body shape by stimulating muscle formation and reducing adipose tissue.
+- Growth hormone regulates growth and physical development and significantly affects body shape by stimulating muscle formation and reducing adipose tissue.

-- Thyroid stimulating hormone, which stimulates the thyroid gland to produce thyroid hormones.
+- Thyroid-stimulating hormone stimulates the thyroid gland to produce thyroid hormones.

-- Adrenocorticotropic hormone, also called corticotropin , which stimulates the adrenal glands to produce cortisol and other hormones.
+- Adrenocorticotropic hormone, also called corticotropin, stimulates the adrenal glands to produce cortisol and other hormones.

-- The follicle-stimulating hormone and luteinizing hormone (gonadotropins), which stimulate the testes to produce sperm and the ovaries to produce eggs and sexual organs to produce sex hormones (testosterone and estrogen).
+- The follicle-stimulating hormone and luteinizing hormone (gonadotropins) stimulate the testes to produce sperm, the ovaries to produce eggs, and sexual organs to produce sex hormones (testosterone and estrogen).

-- Prolactin, which stimulates the mammary glands of the breasts to produce milk.
+- Prolactin stimulates the mammary glands of the breasts to produce milk.

-- The beta- melanocyte- stimulating hormone that causes darkening of the skin.
+- The beta- melanocyte-stimulating hormone causes the darkening of the skin.

-- The enkephalins and endorphins, which inhibit the sensations of pain and stimulate the immune system.
+- The enkephalins and endorphins inhibit pain sensations and stimulate the immune system.